makeabilitylab/physcomp/esp32/esp32-tips.md

 Rebooting...
 ```

 To help decode these messages, you can install the [EspExceptionDecoder](https://github.com/me-no-dev/EspExceptionDecoder).
-This tip was submitted by a CSE490 student.
+This tip was submitted by CSE490 student W.Q.
 Thank you!

 ### Step 1: Install EspExceptionDecoder